slok/go-http-metrics/Readme.md

 DurationBuckets are the buckets used for the request duration histogram metric, by default it will use Prometheus defaults, this is from 5ms to 10s, on a regular HTTP service this is very common and in most cases this default works perfect, but on some cases where the latency is very low or very high due the nature of the service, this could be changed to measure a different range of time.
 Example, from 500ms to 320s `Buckets: []float64{.5, 1, 2.5, 5, 10, 20, 40, 80, 160, 320}`.
 Is not adviced to use more than 10 buckets.

+#### SizeBuckets

+This works the same as the `DurationBuckets` but for the metric that measures the size of the responses.
+It's measured in bytes and by default goes form 1B to 1GB.

 #### Registry

 The Prometheus registry to use, by default it will use Prometheus global registry (the default one on Prometheus library).